Ouranosinc/peach/docs/usage.rst

 Usage
 =====

-To use the portail-ing risk analysis in a project:
+To use the peach risk analysis in a project:

 .. code:: python